mutwo-org/mutwo.core/README.md

 ### Similar projects

-There are a many similar composition frameworks and some of them may fit better to your particular use-case:
+There are a many similar composition frameworks.
+Maybe one of them fits better to your particular use-case:

 **Python based composition frameworks:**